-These Mini Brownie Bites with Cream Cheese Frosting are a two bite marvel and an absolute delicious addition to any Halloween Party!
+These Mini Brownie Bites with Cream Cheese Frosting are a two bite marvel and an absolute delicious treat for Halloween.
+The swirl of orange tinted cream cheese frosting is dipped in a chocolate glaze and topped with sprinkles.

 When it comes to Halloween baking, I’m not really much into the creepy, spooky or ghoulish treats.
 I’m more into something that has the cutesy factor.